mtdol/cm/README.md

 ```

 ## structs
-The type of a structt must first be created using the `typedef` keyword.
+The type of a struct must first be created using the `typedef` keyword.
 ```
 typedef label := list
 ```